SoftwareAG/c8y-docs/src/documents/guides/event-language/functions.html.md

     java.text.*
     java.util.*

-You can use any of the functions contained in those libraries.
+You can use any of the functions located in those libraries.

 Examples: